Foo Fighters: Sonic Highways and Saint Cecilia EP (2013–2015)

 On June 12, Grohl fell from the stage in Gothenburg, Sweden, during the group's second song, breaking his leg.
 The band continued playing while Grohl received medical attention, who then returned to the stage to finish the last two hours of the band's set from a chair while a medic tended to his leg.
 After the concert, Grohl was flown to London for surgery, requiring six metal pins to stabilize the fracture.
 As a result of the injury, the band canceled its remaining European tour dates.

-In July, one thousand Italian fans held the Rockin' 1000 gathering in Cesena, Italy, performing "Learn to Fly" and asking Foo Fighters to come play in the town.
+In July, one thousand Italian fans held the Rockin' 1000 gathering in Cesena, Italy, performing "Learn to Fly" and asking the Foo Fighters to come play in the town.
 The performance video went viral and impressed Grohl, resulting in the band appearing in Cesena on November 3.

 The Foo Fighters planned to follow their international tour with a North American tour to promote Sonic Highways, beginning with a special Fourth of July event in Washington, D.C., that would commemorate the band's 20th anniversary.
 The all-day event was to be held at Washington's RFK Stadium featuring performances by Joan Jett and the Blackhearts, Heart, LL Cool J, Gary Clark Jr., and Buddy Guy.
 Dave Grohl's injury initially led to speculation that the band would drop out of the event but they later confirmed they would perform; however, the injury did prevent them from headlining the 2015 Glastonbury Festival.
 The band performed for 48,000 people with Grohl in a custom-built moving throne which he claimed to have designed himself while on painkillers.

 Beginning with the show on July 4, the Foo Fighters re-branded the North American tour as the Broken Leg Tour.
 The band continued to use the name at later North American performances.
 Prior to their August 21 concert at the Sprint Center in Kansas City, Missouri, the band rickrolled protesting members of the Westboro Baptist Church, as they had also done in 2011.